cordellandrade/about-me/README.md

 ## About ME

-I built an app with a direct and powerful purpose.
-My app does all of the things that it accomplishes well.
-Here I describe the purpose and functionality so those that visit my README understand the app.
+I built an app that will greet and ask the user 5 questions with response to their answers then ending with an outro message to the user.

 Author: Cordell Andrade/201-21

 ### Links and Resources
 * [reset.css](https://meyerweb.com/eric/tools/css/reset/)
-* Any Links you used as reference
+* Any links you used as reference

 ### Reflections and Comments
 * Consider including the answers to your daily journal and submission questions here